 ESO Garching, September 7-8, 2020 - Online event

-One full day of this event will provide the chance for users to have hands-on experience on topics of their choices, including, but not restricted to, help with data reduction (both for your own data and tutorials on selected instruments), help in proposal writing, finding information on the ESO web, installing ESO software, help in observation preparation, and using the Science Archive either to access data or return reduced data to the archive.
-For this, participants are requested at registration to indicate area of the programme (proposal preparation, observing strategies and tools usage, data reduction) they would like to further explore.
+One part of this event will provide the chance for users to have hands-on experience on topics of their choices, including, but not restricted to, finding information on the ESO web, installing ESO software, running the ESO pipelines and using the Science Archive either to access data or return reduced data to the archive.
+For this, participants are invited at registration to indicate areas of the programme (preferred instruments, tools usage, ...) they would like to further explore.
 Participants will then be split in groups, according to interest, or be provided with one-to-one sessions on a best-effort basis.

 - ESO as an Observatory